-When you have completed this Unit, you will understand much more about the main features of Vanuatu's climate and its short-term and long-term variations.
+When you have completed these Units, you will understand much more about the main features of Vanuatu's climate and its short-term and long-term variations.
 You will also be better able to talk to other people about the meaning of "climate change".

-Section 1 Explain the difference between weather and climate
+Section 1 Differentiate between weather and climate